johndeu/media-services-dotnet-functions-integration/README.md

 how to monitor job notifications via WebHooks and Azure Queues.

 ## Deploying to Azure
-It is recommended that you first fork the project and update the "sourceCodeRepositoryURL" in the [azuredeploy.json](azuredeploy.json) template parameters when deploying to your own Azure account.
+It is **REQUIRED** that you first fork the project and update the "sourceCodeRepositoryURL" in the [azuredeploy.json](azuredeploy.json) template parameters when deploying to your own Azure account.
 That way you can more easily update, experiment and edit the code and see changes reflected quickly in your own Functions deployment.

+**WARNING**: If you attempt to deploy from the public samples Github repo, and not your own fork, you will see an Error during deployment with a "BadRequest" and an OAuth exception.

 ## Questions & Help